 An Associate of Applied Science in Health Information Technology or Associate of Applied Science in Health Services Administration from an accredited school is usually the minimum education requirement to become a health information technician.
 Health information technology programs include courses in medical terminology, anatomy, physiology and common pathologies.
 In addition, students take courses in typing, health care coding and health care computing systems.
 Some employers want candidates to be certified as a Registered Health Information Technician, a title conferred by the American Health Information Management Association upon passing an examination.

-The U.S. Bureau of Labor Statistics (BLS) projected job growth for this field to be faster than the national average, 20% from 2008 through 2018, thanks to an increasing number of new diagnostic tests and medical procedures (www.bls.gov).
-The median salary for health information technicians was $30,610 per year as of 2008.
+The U.S. Bureau of Labor Statistics (BLS) projected job growth for this field to be faster than the national average, 15% from 2014 through 2024, thanks to the need for increased organization and management of health records due to the rise in medical patients (www.bls.gov).
+The average salary for health information technicians was $40,430 per year as of 2015.

 Hospitals need laboratory technicians to assist the lab manager in preparing and conducting tests that doctors depend on to make diagnoses and plan treatment for their patients.
 These hospital technicians prepare lab samples for testing and operate equipment like centrifuges, refrigerators and incubators.
 Sometimes they conduct simple tests themselves.